yaakovhaimoff/save-the-king-game/README.txt

 rcs - where the board.txt is.
 README.txt - where the explaing of the project is.

+In order to add a new level to the game you'll need to add it in the rcs folder, in the file "Levels.txt".
+What you'll do is at the last level seperate your new level from it with an enter.
+And the whole level must be surounded with == , which means wall in the game, since non of the objects are able to pass, this will set the limits in the game.

 As mentioned the main objects in this class are the player objectwhich are King, Mage, Warrior and Thief.